-Credit either in the Basic Course in Military or Air Science (four terms), or in the first four terms of Naval Science, does not count toward the 120 hours required for graduation in the College of Agriculture.
+Credit either in the Basic Course in military or air science (four terms), or in the first four terms of naval science, does not count toward the 120 hours required for graduation in the College of Agriculture.

-All undergraduates must pursue four terms of work, three hours a week, in Physical Education.
+All undergraduates must complete four terms of work, three hours a week, in physical education.
 Ordinarily, this requirement must be completed in the first two years of residence; postponement is to be allowed only by consent of the University Faculty Committee on Requirements for Graduation.
-Exemption from this requirement may be made by the Committee when it is recommended by the medical office, by the Department of Physical Education, or because of unusual conditions of age, residence, or outside responsibilities.
-An exemption recommended by the Department of Physical Education shall be given only to students who meet standards of physical condition established by the Department of Physical Education and approved by the Committee on Requirements for Graduation.
+Exemption from this requirement may be made by the Committee when it is recommended by the medical office, or because of unusual conditions of age, residence, or outside responsibilities.
 Students who have been discharged from the armed services may be exempted.

-For students entering with advanced standing, the number of terms of Physical Education required is to be reduced by the number of terms which the student has satisfactorily completed (whether or not Physical Education was included in his program) in a college of recognized standing (see the Announcement of the Independent Divisions and Departments.)
+For students entering with advanced standing, the number of terms of physical education required is to be reduced by the number of terms which the student has satisfactorily completed (whether or not physical education was included in his program) in a college of recognized standing.